alamgirustc/RAVLM/README.md

 - Up to *K* regions per image
 - For each region:
-  - ROI appearance vector
+  - ROI appearance feature
-  - Bounding box (used for normalized geometry)
+  - Bounding box (for normalized geometry)
   - Optionally, backbone region descriptors

-These descriptors are projected to the **ViT hidden size** and added as **region tokens** to the patch sequence.
-The fused sequence is fed to the existing fusion network and PrefixLM decoder and trained with **cross-entropy (XE)**.
+Region descriptors are projected to the **ViT hidden size** and used as **region tokens**, which are concatenated with patch tokens and fed into the existing fusion network and PrefixLM decoder.
+Training uses **cross-entropy (XE)** only.

 ### Visual Configurations

-We evaluate four visual input variants:
+We evaluate four visual configurations:

 1. **Patch-only (baseline)** – original mPLUG captioning (ViT patches only)
-2. **Full ROI (features + boxes)** – concatenate appearance + geometry for each region
+2. **Full ROI (features + boxes)** – concatenated appearance + geometry per region
-3. **Geometry-only ROI** – normalized boxes and simple geometry only
+3. **Geometry-only ROI** – normalized boxes and simple geometric attributes only
 4. **RAVLM (Patch + Faster R-CNN features)** – ViT patches + Faster R-CNN backbone tokens
    - This is the **default and best-performing** variant.